ogrefish/abb_model_demo/README.md

 [http://data.insideairbnb.com/united-states/ca/oakland/2023-12-20/data/listings.csv.gz](http://data.insideairbnb.com/united-states/ca/oakland/2023-12-20/data/listings.csv.gz)

 It contains a scrape of 2,749 AirBnB listings in Oakland, CA from December 20, 2023.
 The listings have been scrubbed (by insideairbnb.com) and do not contain text descriptions nor amenities.
 This data set (or an updated version) can be explored at [http://insideairbnb.com/oakland/](http://insideairbnb.com/oakland/).

+    Normally, I would not include data in a code repo.

+Data has been included here in order to make it easy for others to run the code.

 ## Data Exploration